ROCm/ROCR-Runtime/README.md

 This repository includes the user-mode API interfaces used to interact with the ROCk driver.
 Currently supported agents include only the AMD/ATI Fiji family of discrete GPUs.

+Starting at 1.7 release, ROCt uses drm render device.
+This requires the user to belong to video group.
+Add the user account to video group with "sudo usermod -a -G video _username_" command if the user if not part of video group yet.

 #### ROCk Driver

 The ROCt library is not a standalone product and requires that you have the correct ROCk driver set installed.
 We recommend reading the full compatibility and installation details which are available in the ROCk github: